penn-qel/metalens-fresnel/README.md

 -	**MATLAB**
 -	**KLayout**
--	**S4** (if you choose to use the functions included in this suite to calculate pillar radii required for phase profile)
+-	**S4** (if you choose to use the functions included in this suite to calculate pillar radii required for the phase profile)

 ## Scripts